ddyjis/CMT212/README.md

 4. http://jsonviewer.stack.hu/ is useful in displaying the structure of JSON

 5. Data use ISO code to represent different countries.
-In the topojson, different shape can be identified by different standards, e.g. according to sovereign states, map units etc.
+In the topojson, different shape can be identified by different standards, e.g. according to sovereign states, map units etc. Luckily, boundary data in the topojson contain the ISO name property so I do not have to convert/combine boundaries